Navigate to your account settingsIn your HubSpot account, click your photo or avatar in the top right-hand corner, then click Settings.

 Set your target domain

-The first thing you'll see in the Tracking Code tab of your reports settings is your target website domain.
-The Target Domain is the domain that is used in the keywords, links, page performance, and competitors apps.
-This is also the domain listed above your Hub ID in the top right corner of your account.
+Install Code & Tracking will be selected by default.
+The first thing you'll see in the Tracking Code tab of your settings is your target website domain.
+The Target domain is the domain that is used in the links, page performance, and competitors apps.
+This is also the domain listed above your Hub ID in the top-right corner of your account.

 Install your tracking code